 7. The UDM updates the 5GS-UDR to delete the EE-Subscription(s).

 8. The HSS notifies the IMS-AS about UE reachability for IP.

+NOTE: An SBA capable IMS-AS receives the notification from HSS using the Nhss_ImsSDM service as defined in 3GPP TS 23.228 [7].
+Otherwise the IMS-AS receives the notification via a Diameter Sh-PNR/PNA command.

 9. The IMS-AS acknowledges step 8.